 Renter overpayment is an issue of significant concern in Selma.
 In two of the city's four census tracts, Tract 71 in the southwest and Tract 70.03 in the north, more than 60.0 percent of renter households pay more than 30 percent of their household income toward housing.
-In an effort to prevent displacement and provide more housing opportunities in these communities, the City identified capacity for 77.6 percent of its RHNA inventory in this area, including 79.0 percent of lower-income unit capacity, 29.9 percent of moderate-income unit capacity, and 82.7 percent of above moderate-income unit capacity (Figure 10-32, Percentage of Unit Capacity by Rate of Renter Overpayment).
+In an effort to prevent displacement and provide more housing opportunities in these communities, the City identified capacity for 76.077.6 percent of its RHNA inventory in this area, including 70.479.0 percent of lower-income unit capacity, 47.129.9 percent of moderate-income unit capacity, and 83.082.7 percent of above moderate-income unit capacity (Figure 10-32, Percentage of Unit Capacity by Rate of Renter Overpayment).
 While the central and eastern census tracts have lower rates of overpayment, even in these census tracts, more than 45.0 percent of renter households overpay for housing (47.6 percent in Tract 70.02 and 48.4 percent in Tract 70.04).
-Just under one-quarter of the inventory's unit capacity to accommodate lower-income households was identified in this area (21.0 percent), along with 70.1 percent of moderate-income unit capacity and 17.3 of above moderate-income unit capacity.
+Over Just under one-quarter of the inventory's unit capacity to accommodate lower-income unit capacity and 17.0 17.3 of above moderate-income unit capacity.
 Because of the strong need for more affordable rental housing throughout the city, it is estimated that any housing development in the city, but particularly lower-income and moderate-income housing development, has the potential to help to alleviate the risk of displacement caused by housing overpayment.